occiware/MartBTG/README.md

 Generates files from a given template by swapping its variables with values found on a given martserver instance (or in a config file containing default values).
-You must at least specify a valid -t parameter (template) and a valid URL as the -r parameter (MartServer resource).
+You must at least specify a valid -t parameter (template) and a valid URL as the -r parameter (MartServer resource)/ a valid config file.

 ## Usage